PowerGridModel/power-grid-model/docs/advanced_documentation/c-api.md

 The newly added attribute will have rubbish value in the memory.

 Therefore, it is your choice of trade-off: maximum performance or backwards compatibility.

+NOTE: you do not need to call `PGM_buffer_set_nan` on output buffers, because the buffer will be overwritten in the calculation core with the real output data.